-My name is Kelly Mercer and I’m a web developer and graphic designer for 101 Mobility.
+My name is Kelly Mercer and I’m a web developer and graphic designer for 101 Mobility®.
 I was born with a hearing loss.
-In honor of Deaf History Month (March 13-April 15) I would like to go through some of the inspiring technological advancements that have made it easier for me to communicate.
+In honor of Deaf History Month (March 13-April 15), I would like to go through some of the inspiring technological advancements that have made it easier for me to communicate.

 Hearing Aids and Cochlear Implants

 Did you know that the electrical hearing aid was invented in 1892?
-Before that, there was the ear trumpet, a funnel-shaped device which collects sound waves and leads them into the ear.
+Before that, there was the ear trumpet, a funnel-shaped device that collects sound waves and leads them into the ear.
 Can you imagine still using the ear trumpets?
 In the 1970s to 1990s, analog hearing aids entered the market.
 Since then, technology has improved our hearing abilities with digital hearing aids and cochlear implants.
 In 1985 the cochlear implant was approved for people age 18 and older.
 Today children with hearing loss can get cochlear implants as well.

 Closed Captions and Subtitles